hadronized/blog/kakoune-2023.md

   support for getting grammars / queries from the CLI with `hx --grammar`.
 - LSP support, both in terms of features (go-to, references, implementations, incoming / outgoing calls, diagnostics, inlay hints, etc. etc.) and in terms of UI.
 It’s the same UI for everyone.
+- DAP support for debugging (experimental at the time of writing).
 - Surrounding pairs.
 - Auto pairs.
 - Git integration (gutter diff on the right side of your buffer) and Git semantic object (go to next change, etc.).